maniospas/pygrank/docs/userguide/basics.md

 Graph filters are algorithms that spread the node values stored in graph signals through graphs by diffusing them through edges.
-The original signal is often called the *personalization*, and its values indicates the likelihood of respective nodes obtaining a certain property, such as being members of a structural or metadata community.
+The original signal is often called the *personalization*, and its values indicate the likelihood of respective nodes obtaining a certain property.
+For example, node values may reflect a score of belonging to a structural or metadata community.
 Graph filters refine these initial estimates by providing improved (probability) scores for all nodes.
 Their outcomes are new *posterior* signals